Jan 16 2025

 The digital evolution of live sports broadcasts goes beyond individual devices.

-Even as more and more fans are watching the game on digital platforms, 46% of live sports consumers say they prefer to stream sporting events on a big screen, which means connected TV (CTV) should be a major player in the future of sports advertising.
-And if you’re a brand that’s trying to connect with millennial and/or Gen Z viewers—audiences that are saturated with cord-cutters and cord-nevers—CTV may already be your best bet.
+More and more fans are watching the game on digital platforms, particularly bigger screens like CTV.
+For instance, sports viewership on YouTube’s connected TV app grew by 30% in 2024.
+Connected TV (CTV) is becoming a major player in sports advertising—and if you’re a brand that’s trying to connect with millennial and/or Gen Z viewers, CTV may already be your best bet.

 But the real secret weapon for advertisers may be resting in your pocket (or your hand) right now: smartphones.
-Sports broadcasts present a unique cross-platform marketing opportunity, with 71% of US adults saying they use second screens) while watching live sports—mostly via smartphones.
-Cryptocurrency exchange Coinbase became the talk of the 2022 Super Bowl ad scene with its 60-second, $14 million spot that featured nothing more than a floating QR code.
+Sports broadcasts present a unique cross-platform marketing opportunity, with viewers across generations saying they often use second screens to look up players and team statistics, use social media to engage with others, watch other games on a separate device, place bets, and more—all while watching live sports at home.
+Additionally, cryptocurrency exchange Coinbase became the talk of the 2022 Super Bowl ad scene with its 60-second, $14 million spot that featured nothing more than a floating QR code.
 That spot got more than 20 million people to pull out their phones and scan the code within one minute of its airing, driving so many people to a site offering $15 in Bitcoin to anyone who registered for a new Coinbase account that it crashed the app itself.

 While few cross-channel efforts will lead to those kinds of jaw-dropping results, the strategy behind it shows the potential of cross-channel advertising during sporting events.
 Additionally, sports fans are a widely targetable audience segment through private marketplaces (PMPs) like Tapjoy and can be further segmented via top data providers like Alliant (golf), eXelate (NBA), and Cuebiq (NHL), helping advertisers continue to market to viewers even after the game clock hits 0:00.
 Put it all together, and sports programming represents a great way to consistently reach and remarket to specific target audiences across multiple devices.